Koszul duality patterns in Floer theory: Koszul duality

 Note that if $\Gamma$ is a Dynkin type graph, $\mathscr{G}_\Gamma$ is not quasi-isomorphic to the preprojective algebra $\Pi_\Gamma$.
 Our result above can be described as stating that $\mathscr{G}_\Gamma$ and $A_\Gamma$ are $A_\infty$-Koszul dual.
 This should be seen as the natural extension to all $\Gamma$ of the classical Koszul duality between $\Pi_\Gamma$ and $A_\Gamma$ which only worked when $\Gamma$ is non-Dynkin.

 Finally, in view of the Thm.~(\ref{koszulness}) and Cor.~(\ref{koszulness2}), we conclude from Keller's theorem \cite{keller} that there is an isomorphism of Hochschild cohomologies as Gerstenhaber algebras.
-Besides this isomorphism, the following theorem also uses the fact that $HH_{2-*}(\mathscr{G}_\Gamma) \cong HH^*(\mathscr{G}_\Gamma)$ by the Calabi-Yau property \cite{ginzburg}, together with \cite{BEE} which applies over $\mathbb{K}$ of characteristic 0, and Thm (\ref{chainmap}): \begin{theorem} For any tree $\Gamma$, there is an isomorphism of Gerstenhaber algebras over $\mathbb{K}$:
+Besides this isomorphism, the following theorem also uses the fact that $HH_{2-*}(\mathscr{G}_\Gamma) \cong HH^*(\mathscr{G}_\Gamma)$ by the duality result for smooth Calabi-Yau algebras \cite{VdB}, together with \cite[Cor.
+5.7]{BEE} which for technical reasons applies over $\mathbb{K}$ of characteristic 0, and Thm (\ref{chainmap}). \begin{theorem} For any tree $\Gamma$, there is an isomorphism of Gerstenhaber algebras over $\mathbb{K}$:

 If $\Gamma$ is Dynkin type $A_n$ or $D_n$ (and conjecturally also for $E_6,E_7,E_8$) and $\mathbb{K}$ is of characteristic $0$, then we have:

 \end{theorem}

 \begin{remark} Note that all of the Gerstenhaber algebras appearing in the above theorem are induced from a natural underlying Batalin-Vilkovisky (BV) algebra structure.
 In the case of symplectic cohomology, BV-algebra structure is given by a geometric construction reminiscent of the loop rotation in string topology and in the cases of $\mathscr{G}_\Gamma$ and $A_\Gamma$, it is induced by the underlying Calabi-Yau structure on these DG-algebras, which allows one to dualize the Connes differential $B$ on Hochschild homology.
 However, the above theorem does not claim an isomorphism of the underlying Batalin-Vilkovisky structures.
 We believe that this can be achieved, however, it requires a finer investigation of Calabi-Yau structures.
 On the other hand, we explain in Rem.~(\ref{BVremark}) that for $\Gamma$ non-Dynkin and non-extended Dynkin, we have an isomorphism of Batalin-Vilkovisky algebras between $HH^*(\mathscr{G}_\Gamma)$ and $HH^*(A_\Gamma)$ as it turns out that there is a unique way of equipping this Gerstenhaber algebra with a BV-algebra structure. \end{remark}